-However, be advised, as great as catnip is to have around for tea or deter mosquitoes, it will also draw every cat in the neighborhood.
+However, be advised, as great as catnip is to have around for tea or to deter mosquitoes, it will also draw every cat in the neighborhood.

-So if you are a cat person, then you might really like the idea of growing your own catnip.
+If you are a cat person, then you might really like the idea of growing your own catnip.
 I’ve considered growing it in the house for my house cats.

 We grow a lot of basil each year in our herb garden.
 We love to dry it and save it to use in dishes, but we also love to use it fresh too.

-So when I discovered that basil was a mosquito deterrent I knew we had to keep growing it.
+When I discovered that basil was a mosquito deterrent I knew we had to keep growing it.
 Our herb garden is the backyard of our house which is great because then I was covered for my back porch too.

 6. Lemon Balm

 If you enjoy the fresh scent of lemon, then you’d probably enjoy planting this around your yard.
 We actually plant ours at the tree line of our property.
 That way our perimeter is mosquito protected and the bees will be out of the way as well.

 However, it is all about the layout of your property and what areas need protection the most.
 For me, I needed to protect everything because my poor child couldn’t go anywhere without being bitten by a mosquito.

 Peppermint is what saved the day around our swing set.
 My son loves to play on his swing set.
 He loves the show American Ninja Warrior.